derickc/Fountainhead/README.md

 \* Supports **V.O.** and **O.S.** character elements, which are automatically capitalized.

 \*\* Character names that begin with `@` will remain as written, but **V.O.** and **O.S.** will be capitalized ( e.g., **@McDOWELL (v.o.) > @McDOWELL (V.O.)** ).

+\*\*\* Dialogue lines that are not complete sentences have single line spacing.
+Dialogue line spacing can be changed in settings.

 ##### [Back to Contents](#contents)